-4.5 Lingering Mean Speed equals the cumulative distance traveled in the lingering (stopping) mode, divided by the cumulative duration of lingering.
-It thus provides a rough measure of "local" mobility within stops, which probably consists mainly of scanning movements, few sideway and forward steps, rearing and "stretch-attend" behavior.
+5. Lingering mean speed.
+The lingering mean speed equals the cumulative distance traveled in the lingering (stopping) mode, divided by the cumulative duration of lingering.
+It thus provides a rough measure of local mobility within stops, which probably consists mainly of scanning movements, few sideways and forward steps, rearing, and stretch-attend behavior.
 B6 mice had higher lingering mean speed than D2 across and within laboratories.
 The large and very significant lab effect in this endpoint might reflect the sensitivity of small movement measurement to tracking conditions and parameters.
 This is also suggested by the lack of significant effect in the comparisons within laboratories.
-A similar pattern was also found with the Proportion of Lingering Time (see 4.3).
-As with all other comparisons, however, the genotype \times lab interaction was not significant.
+A similar pattern was also found with the proportion of lingering time (see the Proportion of lingering time section).
+As with all other comparisons, however, the Genotype $\times$ Lab interaction was not significant.

-4.6 Spatial Spread of Lingering Episodes: the longest distance between any two points during a lingering episode (a stop).
-Since lingering episodes are frequently local and circumscribed, their spatial spread is a more appropriate measure than their length (Drai et al., 2000).
+6. Spatial spread of lingering episodes.
+The spatial spread of lingering episodes is the longest distance between any two points during a lingering episode (a stop).
+Because lingering episodes are frequently local and circumscribed, their spatial spread is a more appropriate measure than their length (Drai et al., 2000).
 D2 had a significantly larger spatial spread.
 The significant lab effect may also be due to the lower reliability of tracking small lingering movements, but the interaction effect was not significant.
-Within the MPRC, the spatial spread was significantly smaller in experiment MPRC/L, in which the animals were tested during the light cycle of their photoperiod.
+Within the MPRC, the spatial spread was significantly smaller in Experiment MPRC/L, in which the animals were tested during the light cycle of their photoperiod.

-4.7 Length of Progression Segments: the path length of progression (movement) segments.
-No differences were found between the two genotypes in this measure.
+7. Length of progression segments.
+Regarding the path length of progression (movement) segments, no differences were found between the two genotypes.
 All group means were between 23 and 33 cm.
-This similarity seems to be a property of the B6 and D2 strains, since some of the additional strains we currently test do show significantly shorter or longer progression segments.
+This similarity seems to be a property of the B6 and D2 strains, as some of the additional strains we currently test do show significantly shorter or longer progression segments.

-4.8 Diversity is the average distance between any two stops, weighted by the distribution of the duration of these stops (Tchernichovski et al., 1996).
+8. Diversity.
+Diversity is the average distance between any two stops, weighted by the distribution of the duration of these stops (Tchernichovski et al., 1996).
 This measure captures the spatial and temporal scatter of stops.
 It is higher as a greater area is covered, as it is covered more homogenously, and as the duration of stopping is distributed more homogeneously over the arena.
-B6 had significantly higher diversity, but the proportion of variance attributed to the individual animal in this endpoint was very large, about 79% (Table 3), and the strain difference was not significant in both within-labs comparisons.
+B6 had significantly higher diversity, but the proportion of variance attributed to the individual animal in this endpoint was very large, about 79% (see Table 3), and the strain difference was not significant in either within-lab comparison.

-4.9 Maximal Speed of Progression Segments: The maximal speed attained during a segment was found to distinguish progression from lingering behavior (Drai et al., 2000, Kafkafi et al., 2001) and is therefore a reasonable choice for genotype discrimination.
+9. Maximal speed of progression segments.
+The maximal speed attained during a segment was found to distinguish progression from lingering behavior (Drai et al., 2000; Kafkafi et al., 2001) and is therefore a reasonable choice for genotype discrimination.
 The median of segment maxima over all progression segments in the session was taken as the result of this animal.
 Despite the much higher distance traveled by B6 mice, D2 mice were significantly faster across labs with no significant lab effect.
 This difference was significant also in the comparison within the MPRC but not in the comparison within NIDA.

-4.10 Segment Acceleration provides, for each progression segment, its maximal speed divided by its duration.
-It is thus a rough estimation of the acceleration in this segment (Kafkafi et al, submitted).
+10. Segment acceleration.
+Segment acceleration provides, for each progression segment, its maximal speed divided by its duration.
+It is thus a rough estimation of the acceleration in this segment (Kafkafi et al., in press).
 D2 had significantly higher segment acceleration than B6 across labs.
 The laboratory effect was also significant.
-In both comparisons within labs genotype effects were significant but experiment and interaction effects were not.
+In both comparisons within labs, genotype